-The marketing message depends on the type of collateral you’re using.
-In general, you should concentrate on answering the following questions (among others):
+The specific marketing message depends on the type of collateral you’re using.
+In general, concentrate on answering the following questions (among others):

 - What makes your product or service unique?